LouisDesdoigts/dLux/docs/API/instruments.md

 # Instruments: instruments.py

-This module contains the classes that define the behaviour of instruments in dLux.
-Instruments classes hold the various different types of dLux classes and handles the coherent modelling of these different classes.
+This module contains the classes that define the behaviour of instruments in ∂Lux.
+Instrument classes hold the various types of ∂Lux classes and handle the coherent modelling of these classes.

 There is one public class:

 - `Instrument`

-The Instrument class has three main methods:
+The `Instrument` class has three main methods:

 1. `model()` Models the sources through the instrument optics and detector.
 2. `observe()` Calls the `observe` method of the stored observation class.